mdn/content/files/en-us/web/html/element/input/time/index.md

 For `time` inputs, the value of `step` is given in seconds, with a scaling factor of 1000 (since the underlying numeric value is in milliseconds).
 The default value of `step` is 60, indicating 60 seconds (or 1 minute, or 60,000 milliseconds).

-When `any` is set as the value for `step`, the default 60 seconds is used, and the seconds feature of the UI are not displayed.
+When `any` is set as the value for `step`, the default 60 seconds is used, and the seconds value is not displayed in the UI.

 ## Using time inputs